yzh119/gallifrey/README.md

 To implement <del>an efficient</del> Ray Tracing algorithm on CPU.

-Default resolution is 640 x 480, if you would like to use other configurations, please refer to `src/image.h` and change the value of `height` and `width`.
+Default resolution is 640 x 480, if you would like to use other configurations, please refer to `src/image.h` and set the value of `height` and `width`.

-If you would like to run the code on CPU with more then 4 cores, please refer to `src/main.cpp` and change the value of `num_workers`.
+If you would like to run the code on CPU with more then 4 cores, please refer to `src/main.cpp` and change set value of `num_workers`.

+## Structure

+    demo/           # To store some selected outputs out/            # Output of the program will be directed here resources/      # To store `.obj` models
+    vendor/         # To store third-party libraries
+    src/            # Source code
+    | aabb.h        # To implement the Axis-Aligned Bounding Box
+    | colors.h      # To implement some functions related to color of pixels.
+    | geometry.h    # To implement some classes and functions related to algebra and geometry.
+    | image.h       # To implement a class that contains the information of the output.
+    | io.h          # To implement some functions to parse `.obj` files and dump `.bmp` files.
+    | kdtree.h      # To implement the SAH-KDTree
+    | shader.h      # To implement the Phong Shading algorithm.
+    | tracing.h     # To implement some functions
+    | main.cpp      # Set parameters

 ## Features